alecthepilot/PythonExamples/README.md

-This is my Python examples project
+## This is my Python examples project

-This README describes what each Python example file does.

 PythonConstructs.py: shows example of various Python coding constructs e.g. if, sequence, loops.